 \subsection{Class-aware Codebook Based Feature Encoding}

-In this study, We design a class-aware codebook inspired by VQ-VAE2~\cite{razavi2019generating}.
+In this study, we design a class-aware codebook inspired by VQ-VAE2~\cite{razavi2019generating}.
 With the VQ-VAE framework, three steps are used to process an input image.
-First, the encoder $E$ is used to convert the RGB image into a feature map.
-Second, the feature map is coded by the codebook, from an infinite solution space to a fixed number of options for each pixel.
+First, the encoder $E$ is used to convert a RGB image into a feature map.
+Second, the feature map is coded by the codebook from an infinite solution space to a fixed number of codes for each pixel.
 For example, if the codebook contains 32 codes, each pixel can only be one of the 32 types of features.
-Last, the coded feature maps were decoded to the input image resolution as per the VAE design.
+Last, the coded feature maps were decoded to the input image resolution as a encoder-decoder design.

 As opposed to VQ-VAE, which only used one codebook to encode all inputs, we propose to use two codebooks in CaCL.
-One encodes class discriminative features (codebook $C$), while another encodes the shared features among two classes (codebook $S$).
+One encodes class discriminative features (codebook $C$), while another encodes the shared features among two classes (codebook $S$), as shown in Fig. \ref{fig5}.
 In this study, the images with positive protein expression patterns (dark brown at the brush broader) are defined as $I_P$, while the images without protein expression patterns are defined as $I_N$.
 Then, for each input image, we will first retrieve one raw feature map from $E$.
 Second, two coded feature maps will be obtained by using codebook $S$ only and codebook $S+C$, respectively.
 Two images will be reconstructed using the same decoder $D$.
-One image only has common diffuse patterns across positive and negative images (Recons Negative $R_N$ in { \Fig~\ref{Fig.2}}), while another image contains both common diffuse patterns and class discriminative patters (Recons Positive $R_P$ in { \Fig~\ref{Fig.2}}).
+One image only has common diffuse patterns across positive and negative images (Recons Negative $R_N$ in Fig. \ref{fig2}), while another image contains both common diffuse patterns and class discriminative patterns (Recons Positive $R_P$ in Fig. \ref{fig2}).